 We believe that the Independent Principal Designer is best placed to influence the designers risk management process because there is no conflict of interest between Health and Safety considerations and financial constraints.

 - Carrying out the function of Principal Designer

 Duties Under CDM 2015

 The CDM Regulations apply to ALL construction/refurbishment jobs except for domestic clients commissioning work on their own homes.

 There is heavy emphasis on the need for appropriate levels of 'competence' under the CDM Regulations, so if you are not sure of what you are doing?
 You are obliged to get advice from someone who does.

-In addition, where a job is over 30 days or 500 man-days, then the job becomes notifiable (to the HSE), a CDM Co-ordinator must be appointed from the commencement of design work.
+In addition, where a job is over 30 days or 500 man-days, then the job becomes notifiable (to the HSE).

 For further information on any aspect of CDM 2015 or to discuss your individual requirements, please contact our office on 01935 412545 or alternatively email email@example.com